 Please apply early if:

 - you need a visa to enter Austria.
-The visa application process might take 3 to 6 months depending on your citizenship.
+The visa application process might take 6 months or longer depending on your citizenship.
 You can apply for your student visa once you have been granted admission to Webster University.
 Your acceptance package will include an acceptance letter and a visa application form.
 You will need to fill out this form and submit it to the Austrian embassy in your country with accompanying documents.
 Please notify your Admissions Officer if your visa cannot be issued in time for your starting term.
-Your starting term can be deferred to the next term as necessary.
+Your starting term can be deferred to the next term if necessary.

 - you are interested in scholarships.
 Send your application for admissions by early spring.
 Only students who have been granted admission and meet the minimum grade point average in addition to high English proficiency scores, may apply for a scholarship.
 Please check our scholarship page to find more details including application instructions, deadlines, and supporting documents.

 - Read the information details of your intended degree.

-- Fill out your online application form and Submit the application.
-At this point, the online application is sent to the university and you will receive a confirmation email.
+- Fill out your online application form and submit the application.